 The ability of this molecule to undergo replication, while fascinating in itself, does not minimize the incredible specificity in the structure and function of the many different kinds of protein molecules that direct this replication process and decode the information in order to construct life itself.
 If this were not incredible enough, we must marvel that the same protein molecules that decode DNA are encoded in the very molecule that they decode and replicate.
 Similar to the classic question of which came first, the chicken or the egg, one given to evolutionary persuasions must also ask a similar question; which came first, DNA or protein?
 We find them interdependent and non-existent one without the other.

 Maybe it’s not fair to ask how all this began.
 After all evolution says it was a one-time event.
 Certain chemicals fell together in just the right proportion in just the right way to create the first living cell.
-Somehow that cell was able to replicate and to “create” hundreds of thousands of unique blueprints that gave rise to the hundreds of thousands if not several million life forms that have been found on our planet.
+Somehow that cell was able to replicate and to “create” hundreds of thousands of unique blueprints that giving rise to the hundreds of thousands, no millions of life forms that have been found on our planet.

 Over the years, molecular biologists and geneticists have discovered that genetic inheritance is a controlled process and that there are instructions encoded at the molecular level for the production of life and allows for variation; an elaborate blueprint for creating the same type of organism generation after generation while allowing variation within the species.
 Geneticists, microbiologists and molecular biologists agree on this fact.
 It is bewildering why evolution has any place in these fascinating and hard sciences.